hyper-expanse/semantic-delivery-gitlab/README.md

 * Publishing a [GitLab release page](https://docs.gitlab.com/ce/workflow/releases.html) containing a list of changes included in that version.
 * Informing people subscribed to GitLab issues, or merge requests, about the release.

-By automating these steps `semantic-release-gitlab` alleviates some of the overhead in managing a project, allowing you to quickly and consistently publish enhancements that provide value to your consumers.
+By automating these steps `semantic-release-gitlab` alleviates some of the overhead in managing a project, allowing you to quickly and consistently release enhancements that provide value to your consumers.

 This idea, however, is not new. `semantic-release-gitlab` was heavily inspired by the work of [semantic-release](https://www.npmjs.com/package/semantic-release).